-We would like to especially acknowledge the assistance of our Redefining Community Safety Advisory Board members and our partners at Mecklenburg County Criminal Justice Services, who provided guidance throughout all stages of the project.
-A special thanks to Chelsea Wittmann and Chandra Tyler for their thoughtful input.
-We are also in debt to the residents of Missoula, St. Louis and Mecklenburg Counties who shared their personal stories with us.
+We are grateful to our community partners, without whom this work could not have been done.
+We would like to especially acknowledge the assistance of our Redefining Community Safety Advisory Board members, who provided guidance throughout all stages of the project.
+A special thanks to Chelsea Wittmann for her thoughtful input.
+We are also in debt to the residents of Missoula shared their personal stories with us.
 This report would be incomplete without their voices.
 Professor Lara Zwarun provided invaluable assistance on the media analysis.